Rule status: Adopted

-This proposed rule would amend the New York City Department of Transportation’s Traffic Rules to:
+This adopted rule amends the New York City Department of Transportation’s Traffic Rules to:

 - authorize the removal of certain unattended bicycles,